-Woven trellis stitch is a fun woven stitch that since it adds texture to a piece it can be an unexpected element that make a piece more appealing.
-With a bead added to the middle they look like flowers.
-They are also very effective if you use a hand dyed variegated yarn.
-If you want a contemporary feel work this stitch off the grid.
+Woven trellis stitch is a fun woven stitch.
+And since it adds texture to a piece, it can make for an unexpected element that can really lift a piece and make it more appealing.
+With a bead added to the middle, it can look like flowers.
+Woven Trellis Stitch is also very effective if you use a hand dyed variegated yarn.
+If you want a contemporary feel, try working this stitch off the grid.

 How to hand embroider Woven Trellis Stitch

 With woven trellis, you work a group of foundation stitches onto which you weave.
 Use a blunt tapestry needle so that as you weave the threads you do not split them by accident.